RuhollahTaghizadeh/Exam_Geo77_2025/README.md

 # Background

-The main aim of the project is to create digital maps of soil properties in four countries of Germany, Austria, Poland, and Czechia.
-Each country is specified to each group.
-You should only work on your datasets.
-At the end, you are asked to **answer the questions**.
+The main aim of the project is to create digital maps of soil properties in four countries of Germany, Austria, Poland, and Czechia. **You can work either alone or in a group of four people**.

 # Datasets